 “We’ve gotten lucky!
 And we need to stop pushing our luck,” said Sean Pierce, from Reedy Creek Fire and Rescue’s union, to WESH 2 News.
 Pierce says he and the team have been pushing for more firefighters in emergencies like this past weekend’s, but their requests continue to get denied.

-“If this had been between noon and 4 p.m. and you had 100 cars with anywhere from four to 10 people on each car and you have to extricate those people off of those vehicles, it’s going to take a long time and 32 people aren’t going to get it done,” said Pierce.
+“If this had been between noon and 4 p.m. and you had 100 cars with anywhere from four to 10 people on each car, and you have to extricate those people off of those vehicles, it’s going to take a long time, and 32 people aren’t going to get it done,” said Pierce.

 In May, Tim Stromsnes, president of the Reedy Creek Firefighters Association, told Orlando Sentinel: “We’re stretched to the max.
 They’re asking us to do more with less.
-Why are we doing such a disservice to the visitors, to the tourists who come to Disney, and not giving them an adequate amount of firefighters to do these operations?
+Why are we doing such a disservice to the visitors, to the tourists who come to Disney, and not giving them adequate firefighters to do these operations?
 We don’t have enough firefighters to make them safe.”

 Since the Skyliner went down Saturday evening, the new mode of transportation has been closed indefinitely.
 Disney released the following statement Sunday morning about the incident, saying:

 “We have a team diligently looking into the cause of the malfunction on the Epcot line of the Disney Skyliner.
 We have been in contact with the guests, many of whom were on the Skyliner for more than three hours until we were able to restart the system.
 We express our sincere apologies for the inconvenience and continue to work with each guest individually.”